someflydays/physics-simulation/.github/README.md

     └── ci.yaml	    // Automated build and test.
 ```

 This GitHub Actions workflow serves as an initial step in the continuous integration (CI) pipeline for quick feedback on commits.
-Upon every push, it:
+This workflow:

 - Automatically checks the syntax of the C++ code.
-- Runs a small subset of unit-tests with GoogleTest.
+- Runs unit-tests with GoogleTest.

 I am using GitHub Actions for quick, lightweight CI tasks.
+This pipeline is executed upon every push to the main branch, and upon pull requests targeting main, to catch issues early in the development cycle.
+In the settings for this repository, I have configured a Branch Protection Rule (for the main branch) that ensures pushes and pull requests only proceed if the unit-tests pass.